Looking to write the next best seller? We've got the Mac for you.

 - Price can rise quickly as you add components

-If you're looking for a MacBook with the largest possible display, this is the one to get.
-The 15-inch MacBook Pro features a Retina display with True Tone and comes with at least 16GB 2400MHz DDR4 memory.
+If you're looking for a MacBook with the largest possible display and the one heaviest on specs, this is the one to get.
+The 16-inch MacBook Pro features a Liquid Retina XDR display and at least 16GB unified memory.
 Upgrades cost more, of course, and these could set you back thousands of dollars extra if you're not careful.

-The 15-inch MacBook Pro is a terrific choice for writers looking for the flexibility of a laptop with a larger display.
-However, if screen-size is much less important, you can save a lot by going with a 13-inch model.
+The 16-inch MacBook Pro is a terrific choice for writers looking for a larger display and a little extra power for other tasks like editing photos.
+The 16-inch MacBook Pro has three Thunderbolt 4 ports, an HDMI port, and an SDXC card slot.
+You'll need deep pockets for this model, but it's worth every penny.

 Pros:

-- Apple's best MacBook Pro to date
+- Largest MacBook Pro to date

 Cons: